pebreo/pebreo.github.io/midgame/writers-insurance.md

 Developed countries face a paradox – declining birth rates coupled with riding divorce rates.
 This raises concerns about a shrinking workforce and a strain on social security systems.
 While promoting traditional family structures remains important, one approach could be explored: polyamory and ethical non-monogamy (ENM).

 It wouldn't be about dismantling traditional families, but offering an alternative structure that caters to individual needs and potentially prevents the bitter breakdowns that plague today's realities.

+under the law  Polyamory & ENM require more resource for them to wotk.
+The best scenario, in my opinion, is social acceptance.
+History seems to point "yes" to that outcome.